dwalker0044/Aim/README.md

 # Aim
 Aim is a command line tool for building C++ projects.

-Each build target has it's own Target file.
-A build target could be Windows or Linux and variations of the build such as Debug and Release.
-A Target file is written in TOML.
+Aim attempts to make building CPP projects for different targets as simple as possible.
+A build target is typically some combination of operating system, compiler and build type.

+Support for a build target is added by writting a `Target` file.
+Each target has it's own `Target` file. `Target` files are written in `TOML` and must be written out in full for each target.
+While the duplication may be a bit annoying, build errors are far easier to debug.

 Aim doesn't try to be too clever although it does add a few compiler flags to make building and using libraries simpler.

-Each target file must be written out in full.
-While the duplication may be a bit annoying, build errors are far easier to debug.

 ## Limitations
 * Supports only Linux.